Fantasy Springs at Tokyo DisneySea: $2 Billion Park Expansion

 We are beyond hyped for Fantasy Springs at Tokyo DisneySea, but we’ve also been very closely following its development.
 While initially apprehensive about Tokyo DisneySea losing its more sophisticated quality, the park admittedly does need more for younger audiences, and the port’s ambition level is just off the charts.

 As should be expected with a budget of $2.3 billion for what’s essentially a single land and hotel.
-We can’t wait to get back to Japan, finally experience the Tokyo Disneyland expansion, and then by able to enjoy yet another large scale expansion in Spring 2024!
+We can’t wait to get back to Japan, finally experience the Tokyo Disneyland expansion, and then by able to enjoy yet another large scale expansion in June 2024!

 Planning a trip to Tokyo Disney Resort?
 For comprehensive advice, the best place to start is our Tokyo Disneyland & DisneySea Trip Planning Guide!
 For more specifics, our TDR Hotel Rankings & Reviews page covers accommodations.
 Our Restaurant Reviews detail where to dine & snack.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money post.
 Our What to Pack for Disney post takes a unique look at clever items to take.
 Venturing elsewhere in Japan?
 Consult our Ultimate Guide to Kyoto, Japan and City Guide to Tokyo, Japan.